bat/bat/INSTALL.md

 BAT has been developed on Linux machines running different distributions and different versions of the kernel and gcc.
-As far as we know there is nothing distribution dependent inside of BAT.
+As far as we know there is nothing distribution-dependent inside of BAT.
 A gcc version >4.2 should suffice to compile the C++ code.

 The installation and functionality of BAT has also been tested on MAC OS X.